spotinst/help/src/docs/kb/_faqs-for-review.md

   <div style="padding-left:16px">

-   You can use taints, tolerations, and node selector to make sure that only pods with the on-demand lifecycle label are scheduled on on-demand nodes.
+   You can use taints, tolerations, and node selectors to make sure that only pods with the on-demand lifecycle label are scheduled on on-demand nodes.
 Pods that don't have this label cannot be scheduled on these nodes.
 Taints and tolerations work together to make sure pods are scheduled on the right nodes.

 1. Make sure your [pod has the tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) set to: